Institutional Animal Care and Use Committee

-Protocols should be submitted to the chair of the IACUC in hard copy with the signature of the supervising faculty member.
-An electronic copy of the document should also be provided.
+Protocols should be submitted to the chair of the IACUC with the signature of the supervising faculty member.
 Full meetings of the Committee occur at the beginning of each term.
 Protocols submitted at other times are normally distributed to the members and are considered without a full meeting.
 Applicants should assume at least 10 days turnaround time for responses to protocols.

 Concerns regarding the use and care of animals on campus should be directed to a member of the IACUC or to the Dean of the Faculty.

 Research involving humans requires approval of the Human Subjects Institutional Review Board.

 Associate Professor of Government

 Reference Services & Volunteer Coordinator, Jervis Public Library